Loan Options for Unemployed or Low-Income Earners

 Payday loans are a good option for the unemployed.
 Disability or alimony can be taken against a loan instead of paychecks.

-Take note that these loans can be expensive.
+Take note that loans for low income can be expensive.
 Since they are unsecured, they will likely incur high interest rates.
 So, the shorter the repayment period, the better.

-Installment or payday, no income loans are a good option when money is needed immediately.
+An installment or personal loan with no income verification is a good option when money is needed immediately.
 Most of the time, a lot of documentation is not needed.